tmobile/magentaA11y/_checklist-web/modal-dialog.md

 ### Focus
 - Focus must be visible
-- Upon closing, focus should return to the element that launched the dialog
+- Upon closing, focus should return to the button that launched the dialog

 ### Documentation
 - [Browser Support](https://caniuse.com/?search=dialog)